 I made a good number of blunders my first year teaching that still make me cringe.
-I learned though.
-And it’s fair to say, when it comes to managing a classroom, most of what we learn as new teachers is trial by fire.
-It’s also smart to heed the advice of those who have walked -- and stumbled -- before you.
-If you are struggling with discipline, here are five tips that you can start using right away:
+I learned, though.
+And it’s fair to say that when it comes to managing a classroom, most of what we learn as new teachers is trial by fire.
+It’s also smart to heed the advice of those who have walked—and stumbled—before you.
+If you’re struggling with discipline, here are five tips that you can start using right away.

-Are you teaching in your normal voice?
-Every teacher can remember this from the first year in the classroom: spending those first months talking at an above-normal range until one day, you lose your voice.
+1. Use a normal, natural voice: Are you teaching in your normal voice?
+Every teacher can remember this from the first year in the classroom: spending those first months talking at an above-normal volume until one day, you lose your voice.

 Raising our voice to get students’ attention is not the best approach, and the stress it causes and the vibe it puts in the room just isn’t worth it.
 The students will mirror your voice level, so avoid using that semi-shouting voice.
 If we want kids to talk at a normal, pleasant volume, we must do the same.